 In various parts of the country, house-making is traditionally a community process, where men and women of the village come together and help construct the house using their individual skills.
 Similarly, among Fakhirani Jats, the women of the hamlet along with their children, come together to weave a house.
 The community prefers to rebuild their Pakhha (their traditional homes) every year or two post-monsoon based on the damage that is done to the skin of the house.
-Pakhhas built by the Fakhirani Jat women are a unique form of house-making that avoids using plinths to raise the house since plinths make the house form less transient for their migratory patterns.
+1 1 Pakhhas built by the Fakhirani Jat women are a unique form of house-making that avoids using plinths to raise the house since plinths make the house form less transient for their migratory patterns.
 Instead, they use wooden frames and grass mats as construction materials for homes that move with them.
 The base of the Pakhha is made of earth or in some cases a thin layer of cement, in which the vertical wooden members of the walls are closely inserted.
 These vertical members are then tied with horizontal bamboo splits and mats are attached to them in such a way that they can open their walls as we open our curtains.
-This makes housing requirements and water security.
+This makes their house cool and breezy.
+The roof is also made with densely woven grass mats.
+The repair and housing requirements and water security.